Finding a Shortest Non-zero Path in Group-Labeled Graphs: An -Time Algorithm with Blossom Shrinking

 Let $e \in E_j$.
 If $e \in E_{j-1}$, then $\sigma_j(e) \coloneqq e$.
 Otherwise, $e$ is a new edge $\tf_i = \{b, x\} \in E_j \setminus E_{j-1}$ $(i \in \{1, 2\})$ corresponding to some removed edge $f = \{w, x\} \in E_{j-1} \setminus E_j$, and define $\sigma_j(\tf_i) = f$.

-Let $\sigma \coloneqq \sigma_k \circ \cdots \circ \sigma_2 \circ \sigma_1$.
+Let $\sigma \coloneqq \sigma_1 \circ \sigma_2 \circ \cdots \circ \sigma_k$.
 For any edge $e = \{u, v\} \in E = E_0$, each edge $e' \in \sigma^{-1}(e) \subseteq E' = E_k$ connects the same pair of two vertices $u', v' \in V'$ by the above definition, where $u'$ and $v'$ are the vertices into which $u$ and $v$, respectively, are virtually merged by shrinking operations.
 Thus, since each pair of two vertices has at most two parallel edges in $G'$, we conclude that $|\sigma^{-1}(e)| \leq 2$ holds for every $e \in E$. \end{proof}

-\section{An $O(m \log n)$-Time Algorithm without Explicit Shrinking}
+\section{An $\mathrm{O}(m \log n)$-Time Algorithm without Explicit Shrinking}

-In this section, we present a faster algorithm for the shortest unorthodox path problem by avoiding explicitly shrinking blossoms, which runs in ${\rm O}(m \log n)$ time and completes the proof of Theorem~\ref{thm:main}.
-The correctness of the algorithm is guaranteed based on a dual LP formulation.
+In this section, we present a faster algorithm for the shortest unorthodox path problem by avoiding explicitly shrinking blossoms, which runs in $\mathrm{O}(m \log n)$ time and completes the proof of Theorem~\ref{thm:main}.
+The correctness of the algorithm is guaranteed based on a dual LP formulation (and, in fact, vice versa).